JamiePan/Open-Flights-Travel---data-ELT/README.md

 We used SCD type 4 to reflect the discounts history as we noticed that despite that price of membership is stable, however discounts history is changing over time.
 For the purposes of producing the required reports we needed to keep all the history of discounts over time.
 Just keeping last and previous was not enough as changes were frequent enough.
 So the choice was SCD type 4 as the one that reflects all the history of changes.

 **Expected Output:
-• Average Total Paid for tickets
+- Average Total Paid for tickets
-• Average Agent Profit (total paid – flight fare)
+**- Average Agent Profit (total paid – flight fare)
-• Average Passenger Age
+- Average Passenger Age
-• Total Number of Routes
+**- Total Number of Routes
-• Average Route Distance
+- Average Route Distance
-• Total Service Cost
+**- Total Service Cost
-• Average Membership Sales**
+- Average Membership Sales

 **Oracle ERD:**